 July 20-24, 2020.
 University of California, Berkeley.

-COVID-19 status: Until further notice, we are planning to run the 2020 AstroTech Summer School at UC Berkeley as originally designed.
-On March 11 we notified each accepted participant of their options if at any point before the Summer School they individually decide it is too risky to attend.
+COVID-19 status: The 2020 AstroTech Summer School scheduled for July 20 – 24, 2020 at UC Berkeley is cancelled.
 More information about our considerations and response to COVID-19 is available here.
 Further questions may be directed to email@example.com .